lulupac/pocketworkers/README.md

 # quickworkers
-quickworkers is a tiny lib in Python 2.7 built on top of the "Poor man task queue" code in [Bat-belt](https://github.com/sametmax/Bat-belt).
-It extends its functionality by providing the same easy way to launch a pool of workers (threads or processes).
-It adds support for coroutine as the main worker function for greater flexibility and provides a simple way to chain pools of workers together into a data pipeline.
+quickworkers is a tiny lib in Python 2.7 largely inspired by the "Poor man task queue" code in [Bat-belt](https://github.com/sametmax/Bat-belt).
+While keeping its simplicity of use, it adds a few extra  functionalities such as the ability to launch a pool of workers and support for coroutine as the worker function.
+It also provides a simple way to chain pools of workers together into a data pipeline.

 Examples better speaks for themselves.

 ## Examples

-1. Say, you just need to compute some values and get the resutls.
-You can launch a pool of 2 workers and feed it with data like this:
+Taking the example from [Bat-belt](https://github.com/sametmax/Bat-belt), if you need to compute some values and get the results, you can launch a pool of 2 workers and feed it with data like this:

 ```python
 from quickworkers import worker